NenadWritesDocs/docosaurus_nenad/my-website/docs/CV/NenadPajovic_CV.md

 ## About me

 Technical writer since March 2016.
 Skilled in creating clear, concise, and user-friendly documentation that effectively communicates complex technical concepts.
 Experienced in working and collaborating with cross-functional scrum teams, including developers, product managers, product owners, and SMEs, to gather information and deliver high-quality content.
 Proficient in various documentation tools and methodologies.
+Striving to automate boring tasks, and make life of a technical writer as easy as possible.

 Can talk for hours about coffee, bicycles, and cooking.
 Enjoying photography, bicycle maintenance, farmer markets and reading.
 Always learning.